rubenhoenle/gigacube/README.md

 15*45 pixels from left to right
 15*15 pixels on the top.

-game is played in 1 (front), 3 (front, top, left) or 4 sides (front, top, left, right).
+Game is played in 1 (front), 3 (front, top, left) or 4 sides (front, top, left, right).

-UP is considert starting by the front side.
+UP is considered starting by the front side.
 So moving UP at the top side is meaning "to the back".

 ## Architecture